 State policies and directives require WSDOT to first avoid and then minimize wetland impacts.
-Visit the WSDOT Mitigation Sequencing web page for additional information.
+Contact your region Biologist or visit the WSDOT and Wetlands web page for additional information.

 Environmental coordinators can also check the WSDOT General Permits web page to see if the project activities are covered by existing programmatic permits.
+The most commonly used general permit for preservation projects is the Bridge and Ferry Terminal Maintenance General Hydraulic Project Approval (GHPA).